rauricus/Bookfinder/README.md

 * The images are pre-processed to enhance text area detection.
 * Text areas are detected using an EAST detection model.
 * The bounding boxes of nearby and overlapping text areas are merged using morphological operations.
+* Bounding boxes are sorted from left-to-right, top-to-bottom to keep the "flow" of the text on the book spine.
 ### OCR on text areas
 * Cropped images of these text areas are extracted and further pre-processed for OCR.
 * The text in the text area images is extracted using Tesseract.
 ### Text processing
 * Basic processing of texts: only characters and digits of supported languages are accepted, other special chars are removed.
 Texts are converted to lower case.
-* Detected text is then matched against a word dictionary.
+* Detected text is then auto-corrected against a word dictionary.
+* Names of authors are preserved by detecting them against a dictionary with author names.
 ### Match against common book titles
+* The text corrected against a word dictionary is then matched with known book titles.
+* If a book title actually isn't known, this might lead to over-correction.
+To avoid this, the script ompares the corrected title with the title matched against the books list.
+If the matched title is too far off the corrected title, it gets discarded.
+### Getting book titles and the names of their authors.
 * A script uses a pragrmatic approach to get book titles in a specific language from OpenLibrary: we query common short words in a language; in the resulting list, we remove those where the language of the record does not match the language we are looking for.
 * The meta data of books found like this is stored in a local DB.
 The book title list exported for SymSpell to use.

 ## What is not there yet
-* No preservation of order of bounding boxes, so that we try to find the book title "reading" from left to right, top to bottom.
-* No detection of names (needed?) to separate the author name from the book title.
-* No match against book titles.
 * No lookup of book details using a books API.
 * No consolidation and presentation of results.